JensRantil/java-canary-tools/README.md

 This Java package contains utility classes to run experiments and safe rollouts of new implementations of Java interfaces:

+ * `WeightedRoundRobinBuilder` allows you delegate a fraction of calls to another implementation of a shared Java interface.
+ * `WeightedShardedBuilder` constructs a Java proxy that implements a Java interface shared between different implementations.
+The proxy delegates to downstream implementations using `Object#hashCode()` of the first method argument, weighted by the downstream implementation.
+This class is useful if you would like to try out a new Java implementation for a subset of, for example, users.
  * `CircuitBreakerFallbackBuilder` allows you to do safe rollout of new Java `interface` implementations.
 Use `CircuitBreakerFallbackBuilder` to construct a Java Proxy class that wraps two implementations of the same Java